DITA-XML for technical documentation

 fit for automation, and smart

 We help you structure technical documentation with DITA-XML so you can reuse content across multiple contexts and publish it in different formats – with or without a CCMS (component content management system).
-DITA enables topic-based writing and single-source publishing, making it a strong foundation for smart technical documentation.
+DITA-XML enables topic-based writing and single-source publishing, making it a strong foundation for smart technical documentation.

 Using the OASIS DITA standard, we address typical real-world requirements.
 For example, you may need to create documentation for multiple product variants while managing shared content centrally.
 Several authors may work on the content in parallel, and documentation needs to be versioned and maintained over time.
 At the same time, the content should be delivered through different channels and formats, such as websites, portals, or online help systems.